nikolaAV/skeleton/algorithm/split2/README.md

 where
 * s - the range `std::string_view` sequential characters to apply the function to
 * delim - the range `std::string_view` sequential characters specifying boundary marker
-* op - 	function object, to be applied to each occurrence separated by the boundary marker
+* op - 	function object, to be applied to each occurrence separated by the boundary marker.
+The signature of UnaryOperation should be equivalent to the following: `void func(StringView)`

 Usage example for split:
 ```cpp